 And your squishy is going to let you know every minute of the day (and sorry probably night, too) that they are absolutely pissed off with the situation.

-Then there’s the babies (my babies) that let all the drool go down their chin (OMG the rashes!), chest, belly, legs and well everywhere actually.
-Not much is being swallowed and they aren’t drinking a whole lot of anything either (because my mouth hurts so stop trying to put life sustaining goodness in there please Mum) and their bums just seem to stop working for a bit.
+Then there are the babies (my babies) that let all the drool go down their chin (OMG the rashes!), chest, belly, legs and well everywhere actually.
+Not much is being swallowed and they aren’t drinking a whole lot of anything either (because my mouth hurts so stop trying to put life-sustaining goodness in there please Mum) and their bums just seem to stop working for a bit.
 Like a week.
 Weird, but not unheard of, actually this was both my babies over many teeth.

 Chat to your local pharmacy staff (the ones with children will have the low-down) about natural, homoeopathic and over the counter pain relief options.
 I hear those ladies go alright.

 Keep a frozen teething thingy in a clean zip lock bag in your freezer ready to go.
-Why in a bag you ask?
-Well I don’t know how often you clean out your freezer but I’m not sure when I last did mine.
+Why in a bag do you ask?
+Well, I don’t know how often you clean out your freezer but I’m not sure when I last did mine.
 So a baggie keeps the teether clean and you can also just grab and go when you’re packing up in the morning.
-Also look for a cooling teether that fits your baby’s mouth a bit.
-My children had a hell of a time trying to bite on a big, round ring.
-Those giraffes or strawberry shaped ones are just perfect however.